 Instructions

-• Spray the air fryer basket with vegetable cooking spray or brush it with olive oil.
+• Preheat the air fryer to 375°F for 3–5 minutes.
+Lightly spray or brush the basket with oil.

-• Toss potatoes in a large bowl with oil, lemon zest, and Greek seasoning
+• In a large bowl, toss the dry fries with olive oil, lemon zest, and Greek seasoning until evenly coated.

-• Garnish with optional toppings such as the olives, peppers and /or dill sprigs.
+• Garnish with optional olives, pepperoncini, and dill.
+Serve immediately.

 Equipment